Vision: We envision a future where Indigenous youth are empowered and connected as dynamic leaders in vibrant and thriving communities.

 Check out the programs we offer!

-CREation a multi-level funding program that supports strengths-based, community-focused, and youth-led projects taking place in communities across Canada.
+CREation is a multi-level funding program that supports strengths-based, community-focused, and youth-led projects taking place in communities across Canada.
 Grassroot youth groups/collectives (comprised of Indigenous youth ages 15-29) are eligible to apply for funding to support community programs and projects while receiving innovative mentorship, training, and capacity-building opportunities.

 Indigenous Youth Policy School provides space for Indigenous youth (aged 18-29) to engage with peers through interactive online sessions on a local and national level.
 The School is a tuition-free program with no academic or professional requirements.
 Youth can be at any level of learning and understanding about policy (brand new to policy, or with a baseline); we will help ensure everyone starts at the same place.